 Knowle plc has a tax presence in the UK and will therefore be required to apply PAYE to the full amount of Selwyn's earnings.
 It may also be required to deduct foreign tax and account for that tax to the overseas tax authority.
-In this case, advance DTR can be given through Selwyn's PAYE code under an Appendix 5 agreement.
+In this case, PAYE can be calculated on Selwyn's earnings net of any foreign tax credit if an Appendix 5 agreement is entered into between Knowle plc and HMRC.
 Knowle plc should make an application to HMRC to put an Appendix 5 agreement in place.

 No taxable benefit will arise for Selwyn if his travel costs to and from Lisbon are borne by the employer (whether they relate to the start or the end of the assignment or to business trips back to the UK).
 However, because the Lisbon office will be regarded as a permanent workplace, any accommodation or subsistence provided by Knowle plc in Portugal will be a taxable benefit.
 The exact tax treatment will depend on how the benefit is provided.
 For example, if Knowle plc reimburse Selwyn for his expenses, this will be treated as earnings and subject to PAYE.
-If Knowle plc provide the accommodation, it will be a benefit reportable on P11D and Selwyn will pay any tax directly through self-assessment.
+If Knowle plc provide the accommodation, it will be a benefit reportable on P11D and Selwyn will pay any tax directly through selfassessment.